venoajie/my-ai-assistant/docs/contributing.md

     ```bash
     python scripts/generate_docs.py
     ```
-3.  **Ignore Generated Files:** The final generated Markdown files (e.g., `docs/prompting_guide.md`) should be listed in the root `.gitignore` file.
-They should not be committed to the repository.
-4.  **Commit the Source:** Commit your changes to the template or `governance.yml` file.
-The CI pipeline will run the generator to verify that your changes are valid.
+3.  **Commit the Source:** Commit your changes to the template or `governance.yml` file.
+The CI pipeline will run the generator to verify that your changes are valid. **Do not commit the generated Markdown files** (e.g., `docs/prompting_guide.md`), as they should be listed in the root `.gitignore` file.

 ---